snomiao/snomiaojs/packages/sno-mongo-ku/README.md

-# snoMongoKu
+# snoMongoKu （雪芒）

-a wrapper to mongodb driver, provide simple method in chinese to handle the mongodb.
+sno-mongo-ku (雪芒) is a wrapper to official mongodb driver, provide simple method in chinese to handle the mongodb.
+Provide db.$collectionName.$method() rather than the official db.collection('$collectionName').$method().

 Just have fun with chinese programming ~